atahanaksoy/Panopto-Blocker/README.md

 Panopto Blocker is a Google Chrome extension for blocking the annoying 15-second disclaimer message.

+## Updates

+20.03.2021 - Updated Viewer.js with the new version

+## How it works?

+The working principle is very simple.
+**script.js** intervenes the request of your browser to the Panopto's **Viewer.js** file, and replaces it with the modified version where the duration time for waiting is set to 0.

 ## Installation

 1- Install the zip file and extract the folder.